simplygreatwork/pluck/README.md

 npm start tiny
 ```

-- You can run any of the files in the examples folder.
+- You can run any of the files in the examples folder. e.g.
 ```
 npm start if-else
 npm start repeat